 So I am currently contesting this tax bill because, just like with Uber, I believe this back tax bill belongs to Airbnb, not me.

 That said, even if my airbnbSecrets $200k coming out sent me through hell, this unique Airbnb journey taught me so many lessons about short-term rental legalization and taxation that it transformed me into the best candidate to educate new Airbnb Hosts like you.

-Currently, my Airbnb’s listings are all legal and based on the insane process I went through, here are 9 steps you should follow before starting to host on Airbnb to help avoid all that headache.
+Currently, my Airbnb’s listings are all legal and based on the insane process I went through, here are 9 Airbnb tips and tricks you should follow before starting to list your home on Airbnb to help avoid all that headache.

 Is it really worth it financially for you to become an Airbnb Host?

 So watch this video to find out how to research the Airbnb website to estimate the monthly income that you could make with your home on Airbnb.